-If you want more information -- especially on the circumstance in which you can deduct the fair market value rather than the gross proceeds of the sale -- download “A Donor’s Guide to Vehicle Donation” (publication 4302) from IRS.gov.
+If you want more information – especially on the circumstance in which you can deduct the fair market value rather than the gross proceeds of the sale – download “A Donor’s Guide to Vehicle Donation” (publication 4302) from the IRS.

 What paperwork do you need to support your deduction?

-The IRS says that you must have a written acknowledgement from the charity if you’re deducting more than $500, and that acknowledgement must include:
+The IRS says that you must have a written acknowledgement from the charity if you’re deducting more than $500.

 Also, according to the IRS, that acknowledgement must additionally include one of the following, but there can be other requirements that are described in “A Donor’s Guide to Vehicle Donation”:

 - A statement from the charity that it didn’t provide you with any goods or services in return for the donation.

 - If the charity did provide you with such goods and services, it must describe them and provide a good faith estimate of their value.

 - A statement that those goods or services entirely comprised “intangible religious benefits, if that was the case.”